websanco/liferay-learn/docs/dxp/7.x/en/headless-delivery/content-delivery-apis/rest-builder/implementing-a-new-api-with-rest-builder.md

 REST Builder allows you to quickly implement new JAX-RS APIs for your DXP application.
 You can simply define the API you want to build, and REST Builder provides the framework and endpoints for you. <!-- Add link to the REST Builder overview article once available. -->

-## Deploy an Example REST Builder API
+## Deploy an Example REST API

-First, see a sample REST Builder API in your own Liferay DXP instance.
+First, see a sample REST API in your own Liferay DXP instance.
 Follow these steps to add the API to your instance:

 1. Start up the Liferay DXP Docker image: